Bra Size Chart – A Simple Way To Find Your Accurate Bra Size

 - Place the measuring tape around the bottom band, right under your bust.

 - The tape should be snug and parallel to the ground.

 Measure Your Bust Size

-Record your overbust and underbust measurements and refer to the bra size chart below to know your correct size amongst the list of bra sizes or find your fit by taking 2mins bra fit test by Clovia.
+Record your overbust and underbust measurements and refer to the bra size chart below to know your correct size amongst the list of bra sizes.
+Alternatively, you can find your perfect fit with our 2 minutes bra fit test.

-Make sure that the centre of your bra between the cups sets lies flat against the chest.
-Each cup should be able to hold your breasts comfortably.
-The higher the gore, the better fit it offers, especially for heavy breasted women.
+Make sure that the centre of your bra between the cup sets lies flat against the chest.
+The higher the gore, the better fit it offers.

 You know you’ve found the right bra size when you don’t feel like you are wearing a bra at all.
 Wires and seams shouldn’t dig into your breast or underarms.
 There should not be any top and side spillage from the cups.
 The cups should properly fit your breasts without any gaping lines or quadra-boobs.

 Not all bras are underwired, but the ones that do are usually made of coated metal and situated at the bottom of your bra’s cups to offer a gentle lift to the breasts.
 These wires are enclosed in fabric to keep you poke-free all day long.

 The bra straps shouldn’t glide off your shoulder or dig into your skin.
 They shouldn’t have any hard clasps or plastic bits either.